Importing Patents from a Spreadsheet

 Review Import Results

-- The result of your import is reported in the Import Result window (1).
+- The result of your import is reported in the Summary tab of the Import Result window (1).

 - Unrecognized, and duplicated documents will be reported in the Documents Not Imported tab (2).